adenjwong/mi-ct-mri-project/README.md

 #### Why it matters
 Registration is performed in physical space, so invalid metadata can cause strange behavior.
 This file makes it easy to inspect inputs early.

+## Deformable Registration Extension

+### Motivation

+Rigid registration captures global alignment but cannot model:

+- local anatomical variation
+- curvature differences
+- soft tissue deformation

+To explore whether local flexibility improves multimodal registration, this project includes a **deformable refinement stage** using B-spline free-form deformation.

+---

+### Pipeline Structure

+The full pipeline becomes:

+CT (fixed) + MRI (moving)
+↓
+Rigid registration
+↓
+Deformable refinement (B-spline)

+---

+### Key Design Principle

+Deformable registration is always initialized from the rigid result.

+This is critical because:

+- it improves convergence stability
+- it prevents unrealistic warping
+- it preserves meaningful global alignment

+---

+### Typical Parameters

+Example deformable settings:

+- mesh size: (4, 4, 3)
+- iterations: 50–100
+- metric: Mattes Mutual Information

+---

+### Experimental Questions

+This extension enables investigation of:

+- whether deformable registration improves MI/NMI
+- whether rigid alignment is already sufficient
+- when deformable registration overfits
+- how increased flexibility affects optimization stability

+---

+### Important Note

+Deformable registration introduces many more degrees of freedom.

+This can:

+- improve alignment in some cases
+- degrade results in others

+It is therefore treated as an **experimental extension**, not a guaranteed improvement.

 ---